Quantifying & Modeling Multimodal Interactions: An Information Decomposition Framework: Evaluation and Applications of in Multimodal Learning

 \subsection{\mbox{Quantifying Real-world Multimodal Benchmarks}}

-We now apply these estimators to quantify the interactions in real-world multimodal benchmarks.
+We now apply these estimators to quantify the interactions in real-world multimodal datasets.

-\textbf{Real-world multimodal data setup}: We use a large collection of real-world datasets in MultiBench~\citep{liang2021multibench} which test \textit{multimodal fusion} of different input signals (including images, video, audio, text, time-series, sets, and tables) and require representation learning of complex real-world interactions for different tasks (predicting humor, sentiment, emotions, mortality rate, ICD-$9$ codes, image-captions, human activities, digits, and design interfaces).
-We also include experiments on \textit{question-answering} (Visual Question Answering 2.0\cite{antol2015vqa,goyal2017making} and CLEVR~\cite{johnson2017clevr}) which test grounding of language into the visual domain (see Appendix~\ref{app:data} for full dataset details).
+\textbf{Real-world multimodal data setup}: We use a large collection of real-world datasets in MultiBench~\citep{liang2021multibench} which test \textit{multimodal fusion} of different input signals (including images, video, audio, text, time-series, sets, and tables) for different tasks (predicting humor, sentiment, emotions, mortality rate, ICD-$9$ codes, image-captions, human activities, digits, and design interfaces).
+We also include experiments on \textit{question-answering} (Visual Question Answering 2.0~\cite{antol2015vqa,goyal2017making} and CLEVR~\cite{johnson2017clevr}) which test grounding of language into the visual domain.
+For the $4$ datasets (top row of Table~\ref{tab:datasets_small}) involving images and text where modality features are available and readily clustered, we apply the \esta\ estimator on top of discrete clusters.
+For the remaining $4$ datasets (bottom row of Table~\ref{tab:datasets_small}) with video, audio, and medical time-series modalities, clustering is not easy, so we use the end-to-end \estb\ estimator (see Appendix~\ref{app:data} for full dataset and estimator details).

+\textbf{Human judgment of interactions}: Real-world multimodal datasets do not have reference \name\ values, and exact \name\ computation is impossible due to continuous data.
+We therefore use human judgment as a reference.
+We design a new annotation scheme where we show both modalities and the label and ask each annotator to annotate the degree of redundancy, uniqueness, and synergy on a scale of $0$-$5$, alongside their confidence in their answers on a scale of $0$-$5$.
+We show a sample user interface and annotation procedures in Appendix~\ref{app:human}.
+We give $50$ datapoints from each dataset (except \textsc{MIMIC} and \textsc{ENRICO} which require specialized knowledge) to $3$ annotators each.

 \textbf{Results on multimodal fusion}: From Table~\ref{tab:datasets_small}, we find that different datasets do require different interactions.
-Some interesting observations: (1) all pairs of modalities on \textsc{MUStARD} sarcasm detection show high synergy values, which aligns with intuition on sarcasm in human communication, (2) uniqueness values are strongly correlated with unimodal performance (e.g., modality $1$ in \textsc{AV-MNIST} and \textsc{MIMIC}), (3) datasets with high synergy do indeed benefit from interaction modeling as also seen in prior work~\cite{liang2021multibench} (e.g., \textsc{MUStARD}, \textsc{UR-FUNNY}), and (4) conversely datasets with low synergy are those where modeling higher-order interactions do not help (e.g., \textsc{MIMIC}).
+Some interesting observations: (1) all pairs of modalities on \textsc{MUStARD} sarcasm detection show high synergy values, which aligns with intuition since sarcasm is often due to a contradiction between what is expressed in language and speech, (2) uniqueness values are strongly correlated with unimodal performance (e.g., modality $1$ in \textsc{AV-MNIST} and \textsc{MIMIC}), (3) datasets with high synergy do indeed benefit from interaction modeling as also seen in prior work (e.g., \textsc{MUStARD}, \textsc{UR-FUNNY})~\cite{castro2019towards,hasan2019ur}, and (4) conversely datasets with low synergy are those where unimodal performance is relatively strong (e.g., \textsc{MIMIC})~\cite{liang2021multibench}.